2015 United States H5N2 outbreak: Table of infections

 This table shows large bird farm infections during the 2015 outbreak.
 All birds affected either died of the H5N2 infection itself, or were destroyed as a precautionary measure.
 While 205 total infections were confirmed through June 1, only larger outbreaks (affecting >200,000 hens or >50,000 turkeys) are displayed here.

 Control

-When an infection is confirmed, all birds at the affected farm are destroyed per USDA guidelines.
-The birds are culled by pumping an expanding water-based foam into the barn houses, which suffocates them within minutes.
-The birds are then composted, usually at the location.
+When an infection was confirmed, all birds at the affected farm were destroyed per USDA guidelines.
+The birds were often culled by foam depopulation through pumping an expanding water-based foam into the barn houses, which suffocates them within minutes.
+The birds were then composted, usually at the location.